marcuskober/marcuskober/README.md

 ## 🔭 I’m currently working on ...

-- WP Crypto Manager - A plugin for cryptocurrency sites to show coin stats as Gutenberg blocks
+- **WP Crypto Manager** - A WordPress plugin for cryptocurrency sites to show coin stats as Gutenberg blocks

 ## Stats